-While the Black Lives Matter Movement began in the United States it has become a global rallying cry to end, or at least begin to solve, systematic racism.
-Countries in the Global North who have had a history of colonialism, imperialism, or racism, that are generally white, such as America, France, Britain, Belgium, Australia, South Africa, and Japan have experienced the largest protests and strongest support for the movement.
-The killing of George Floyd may have sparked something larger than an international movement for police reform, it may be a new global civil rights movement.
+While the Black Lives Matter Movement began in the United States it has become a global rallying cry to end, or at least begin to solve, systemic racism.
+The idea that the dominant economic and political system and the institutions that maintain that system are inherently racist-favoring one race over the others and encouraging and defending the exploitation of races to enhance the power of the dominant race.
+Several countries in the Global North who have had a history of imperialism and racism.
+The old imperialism created the colonial empires of France, Britain, Germany, the Netherlands and Belgium.
+The white settlers from Britain in Australia ruthlessly overwhelmed the indigenous Aboriginal communities and the Dutch and British exploited and brutalized the various tribal communities in South Africa.
+Their legacy was the creation of a racist apartheid system that physically separated the races and assigned all the political and economic power to the minority whites.
+Not surprisingly, these countries have experienced large protests and significant support for the global social justice movement .
+The killing of George Floyd may have sparked something larger than a global movement for police reform, it may be a new global civil rights movement.
 Before all of these large powers can look outward on the global stage as protectors of human rights, as interveners in humanitarian crisis, they first must look inward and make sure that they are supporting human rights domestically.

+Written by Daniel Rainey and Steven L. Lamy

+Discussion Questions

+What is structural racism and how is this a global issue?

+This case illustrates the importance of social media and its ability to spread ideas around the world.
+Can you identify other social justice issues that spread around the globe like this one?

+Review the theories presented in Chapter 3.
+Which of these theories are more concerned about social justice issues within nation-states and globally?

+Are there examples of domestic social justice policies that seem to be working that other countries might consider when addressing their own social justice problems?

+What is the position of the UN and its agencies in this issue area?
+How are those agencies addressing global social justice issues?